fiseleo/BA-Modding-Toolkit/README.md

 - [kalina](https://github.com/kalinaowo): Creating the prototype of the `CRCUtils` class, the starting point of BAMT.
 - [afiseleo](https://github.com/fiseleo): Helping with the CLI version.
 - [wang606](https://github.com/wang606): Spine version conversion feature based on [SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter) project.
+    - SpineSkeletonDataConverter is a standalone third-party program, please follow its License when downloading and using it.
+SpineSkeletonDataConverter is NOT distributed with or included in BAMT.

 This project uses the following excellent 3rd-party libraries: